 Prices per kilowatthour would not change (from today’s rates) if a customer consumes at the baseline level,

-Consumption above the baseline level would be charged market prices based on DJ Index;
+Consumption above the baseline level would be charged market prices based on the DJ Index;

-Consumption below the baseline level would be compensated at market prices based on DJ Index, in effect allowing consumers who reduce their load below the baseline level to be paid (“Demand Buy-Down”);
+Consumption below the baseline level would be compensated at market prices based on the DJ Index, in effect allowing consumers who reduce their load below the baseline level to be paid (“Demand Buy-Down”);

-The CPUC should establish the baseline level at 87% of 2000 consumption.
+Given today’s estimate of market prices, such a baseline level would equate to 87% of 2000 consumption.

 Reconcile all other load curtailment programs (e.g., the Governor’s 20/20 plan, California ISO, etc.) with new retail rate designs – do not pay for same load reductions twice.